philippeitis/cpsc312-project/README.md

 3. Deleting functions, by clicking the trash can
 4. Adding new functions by using the `Add Function to Knowledgebase` form and pressing `Confirm`

 You will also find that `Path Search` is linked, which will take you to http://localhost:4999/path.html.
 On this page, you can search for paths using the `Path Search` form (and pressing submit), or navigate back to the main page by pressing `Function Search`.
-This will display a list of paths - you can then click on individual function names to see their full description.
+This will display a list of paths, and for each individual path, you can then click on individual function names to navigate to their descriptions.

 By going to http://localhost:4999/openapi, you can interact with the OpenAPI specification with [RapiDoc](https://mrin9.github.io/RapiDoc/), which provides schemas for all of the endpoints the server provides and allows user interaction.
 This would be used by IDE / language developers to quickly explore the API.
 The page should look like [this image](./resources/openapi.png).